The Naked Ladies: Whitaker Wright

 The statues were amongst the property of the celebrated fraudster Whitaker Wright.
 It is not certain where he acquired the statues, or who carved them.
 After his death much of his collection was sold from Witley Park, including the Naked Ladies and also some mounted nymphs of a similar style, which went to Beale Park.
 One of the latter bore the mark "O SPALMACH, STUDIO O ANDREONI, ROMA.", identifying the studio of the Roman sculptor Orazio Andreoni, so it is possible that they were all sculpted there by Oscar Spalmach.

 Sir Ratan Tata

 The statues were acquired from Witley Park and brought to their current location by Sir Ratanji Dadabhoy Tata.
-Sir Ratan had bought York House from the Prince Philippe, Duke of Orléans in 1906, and by the end of 1909 he had had the Riverside gardens redesigned in the Italian style and the statues installed.
+Sir Ratan had bought York House from Prince Philippe, Duke of Orléans in 1906, and by the end of 1909 he had had the Riverside gardens redesigned in the Italian style and the statues installed.

 Sir Ratan was for several years a noted host for London High Society, with King George V among the guests at his garden parties.